Skip to main content

 • Special Clauses in Employment Contracts: Employers must inform employees about their employment terms, including duration, working hours, salary, and leave.
 Contracts may also include special clauses, such as non-competition, mobility, and confidentiality agreements.

 • Working Hours and Paid Holidays: The standard working hours are eight hours per day and 40 hours per week.
 Part-time contracts specify fewer than 40 hours per week.
-Employees are entitled to at least 20 business days of annual paid leave, with additional days for those working in hazardous conditions or those under 18.
+Employees are entitled to at least 20 working days of annual paid leave.

 • Occupational Health and Safety: Employers are responsible for ensuring a safe working environment and must provide access to occupational medical check-ups for employees upon hiring and periodically thereafter.